aman-sharma123/simple_weather_app/README.md

 ## Code Structure

-- **index.html**: The main HTML file that structures the app and contains the embedded JavaScript code.
+- **index.html**: The main HTML file that structures the app.
 - **styles.css**: The CSS file that styles the app.
 - **images/**: Directory containing weather icons and other images used in the app.
+- **weather.js**: The javascript file.

 ## API Integration

 This app uses the OpenWeatherMap API to fetch real-time weather data.
 You need an API key from OpenWeatherMap to use this app.
-Replace the `apiKey` variable in the `<script>` tag in `index.html` with your own API key.
+Replace the `apiKey` variable in the `weather.js` with your own API key.

 ```javascript
 const apiKey = "your_openweathermap_api_key";